afropiloto/paperless-platform/src/share-links/README.md

 - `SHARE_LINK_ACCESSED`: When a share link is accessed
 - `SHARE_LINK_DELETED`: When a share link is deleted

 Each audit event includes relevant metadata such as link ID, expiry information, and access details.

+## Access Tracking

+The system now tracks detailed access information:

+- **Access Count**: Total number of times the link has been accessed
+- **Last Accessed**: Timestamp of the most recent access
+- **Access History**: Detailed list of each access with:
+  - Email address of the person who accessed the link
+  - Timestamp of when they accessed it
+  - Only tracked when an email is provided during access

+This information is available when retrieving share link details and can be used for analytics and security monitoring.